RHInception/jsonstats/README.md

     Options:
-      -h, --help            show this help message and exit -p PORT, --port=PORT  Port to listen on.
-(Default: 8008) -l LISTEN, --listen=LISTEN
+      -h, --help            show this help message and exit -p PORT, --port=PORT  Port to listen on (Default: 8008) -l LISTEN, --listen=LISTEN
-                            Address to listen on.
-(Default: 0.0.0.0)
+                            Address to listen on (Default: 0.0.0.0)
-      --logdir=LOGDIR       Directory to log access requests to.
-(Default:
+      --logdir=LOGDIR       Directory to log access requests to (Default:
                             ./logs/)
+      -e PLUGIN_PATHSPEC --extra-plugins=PLUGIN_PATHSPEC
+                            Path to directory with additional plugins

 # More Information